OmaymaS/OmaymaS.github.io/_posts/2016-6-16-InfluenceAnalysis.md

 ---

-One of the common practices in regression models is performing diagnostics checks.
-They are usually carried out to check several aspects such as residuals, influential observations and outliers.
+Once upon a data, there were outliers and influential observations in regression models.
+A common practice is to perform diagnostics checks to dig deeper and see how different points affect the fitted model or its coeffecients .
 Here we will focus on two concepts **(leverage and influence)**, but we will not get deep into the math behind them.
-We will try to visualize and catch the intuition behind them.
+We will try to visualize and catch the intuition behind them first.
 We will also use a simple Shiny App to demonstrate the concept.
 And if you get the idea with a simple linear regression model, it will be easy to extend it to more complex ones.